viewstools/docs/Animations/README.md

 # Animate scopes

-To add animations to Views run `yarn add @viewstools/animations` in the main folder of your project.
+If you didn't add Views to your app through our [use-views](https://github.com/viewstools/docs/tree/master/UseViews) command, you will need to add our animations library manually by running `yarn add @viewstools/animations` in the main folder of your project.

 ## Add animations to properties